tsharmaMW/Distributed-Data---Replication/Distributed Data - Replication.md

 - No special hardware is required.
 Coordination between nodes is done at the software level.

 ### Advantages
-- You can use whatever machines have the best price/performance ration.
+- You can use whatever machines have the best price/performance ratio.
 - Distribute data across multiple geographic regions - reduce latency.

 ---